Constitution of the Yale College Democrats

 Article II: The Executive Board

-1) A. In all years, the Executive Board shall be composed of the President, Vice President, Treasurer, Legislative Coordinator, Elections Coordinator, Campus and Community Coordinator, Communications Director, Events Coordinator, and Membership Coordinator.
+1) A. In all years, the Executive Board shall be composed of the President, Vice President, Finance Director, Legislative Coordinator, Elections Coordinator, City Engagement Coordinator, Communications Director, Events Coordinator, and Membership Coordinator.

 B. In even-numbered years, a Registrar of Voters may be added to the Executive Board.
 The decision to add one or not shall be made the preceding November, before information on Board elections is disseminated, by majority vote of the outgoing Executive Board.